WoofThatByte/proxmox-setup/OpenMediaVault-setup/README.md

   Install and complete setup:  <a href="https://youtu.be/z5CqnmuqyHk?t=234">video</a>
 </p>
 <p align="left">
-  How to create a SMB service to pass it to VM/LXC.
   First of all the <code>HDDs must be passed</code> to OpenMediaVault.
 I added my HDD hub as a PCI Device into Hardware of OMV VM.
 </p>
 <p align="left">
    Install additional plugins: </br>